-Beginning in the fall of 2013, selected UT Radio-Television-Film students will have access to the nation’s first comprehensive 3-D production program—UT3D.
+Beginning in the fall of 2013, selected UT Radio-Television-Film students have had access to the nation’s first comprehensive 3-D production program—UT3D.

-Funded by the Moody Foundation, UT3D is a coordinated curriculum of instruction and practice in 3D production techniques, designed to complement RTF students’ other production course-work.
-Students will produce a range of 3-D content — including plays, sports, documentaries and narrative pieces — and explore recent 3-D innovations, such as “glasses-free” 3-D for television, tablets, cellphones and small display devices.
-Students who complete the required courses and an associated internship will earn a program certificate.
+Funded by the Moody Foundation, UT3D is a coordinated curriculum of instruction and practice in 3-D production techniques, designed to complement RTF students’ other production course-work.
+Students produce a range of 3-D content — including plays, sports, documentaries and narrative pieces — and explore recent 3-D innovations such as “glasses-free” 3-D for television, tablets, cellphones and small display devices.
+Students who complete the two required courses plus an associated internship or special projects course will earn a program certificate.

-Hays, who will serve as senior lecturer and instructor for the program, has worked in 3-D for more than 30 years on films including "Monster House," "Open Season," "G-Force," "Beowulf," "Alice in Wonderland," "Prometheus," "Life of Pi," "The Great Gatsby," and the "Men in Black" and "Spider-Man" films.
+Hays, who serves as senior lecturer and instructor for the program, has worked in 3-D for more than 30 years, on films including "Monster House," "Open Season," "G-Force," "Beowulf," "Alice in Wonderland," "Prometheus," "Life of Pi," "The Great Gatsby," and the "Men in Black" and "Spider-Man" films.
 He founded the Sony 3D Technology Center, the leading 3-D industry training program, and he was the founding chairman of the International 3D Society.

 "Buzz is perfect to act as lead instructor of UT3D because of his extensive experience and industry contacts," said Don Howard, UT3D program director and co-chair of the UT3D advisory board.
 "He has been very successful running similar industry-oriented training programs, but in addition he brings an incredibly broad and insightful perspective regarding 3-D's potential in new formats and distribution venues."

-UT3D is expected to be highly selective; RTF students may apply before registration each semester.
+UT3D is a highly selective program; students must apply before registration each semester.